Skip to content

 What’s the difference between Helmholtz ID and Helmholtz AAI?

-Helmholtz ID is the central service allowing unified user and group management for Helmholtz and beyond.
-It is technically and procedurally accomplished by the underlying Authentication and Authorisation Infrastructure (AAI) that is set up and maintained by HIFIS.
+Helmholtz ID is the central service that enables unified user and group management across Helmholtz and beyond.
+This is technically and procedurally implemented by the underlying Authentication and Authorization Infrastructure (AAI) which is set up and maintained by HIFIS.

 For a high-level representation, have a look at the Helmholtz ID / AAI Homepage on hifis.net.